KevCaz/KevCaz.github.io/content/econotes/2021/mulistressors/index.md

 [^hp]: Halpern (2019) {{< doi "10.1038/s41598-019-47201-9" >}}

-[^nb]: Note that the number of parameters vary with the motif, there are up to 9 parameters (for motifs that includes all interactions).
+[^nb]: Note that the number of parameters varies with the motif, there are up to 9 parameters (for motifs that includes all interactions).